Tomato Pesto Pizza, My Favorite Basil Pesto Recipe, & The Simplest Tomato Salad

 When we're young and naive and clueless in the kitchen, we naturally look to those who are older and more knowledgeable for guidance and advice.
 And like certain traumatic experiences on the childhood playground or the junior high school dance floor, some of what we're told ends up sticking with us for life.

 Garlic salt is a waste of money because half of what you're paying for is plain old salt; buy pure garlic powder instead.
-Bad water makes bad coffee.
-Overripe bananas will always give you the best tasting banana bread.
-And fresh tomatoes should never, ever be put on a pizza because they'll make it soggy.

 To this day I wonder why anyone would purchase garlic salt instead of garlic powder or granulated garlic.
 When it comes to coffee, I'm borderline obsessive regarding every aspect of its preparation, and most people would probably run away screaming if they saw the scary black bananas I often use when baking.
-But it took many years of deprivation before I realized that whole thing about not putting fresh tomatoes on pizza was positively flat out wrong.

-A freshly picked, vine-ripened tomato from the garden is, for many people, the epitome of summer eating.
-For me, it's a tie between tomatoes and fresh basil pesto.
-When combined, these two symbols of summer become much more than the sum of their parts, and never more so than on a homemade pizza.
 Like a hunk of old-fashioned devil's food cake, a salad of freshly picked lettuce, or a perfectly grilled steak, a pizza topped with basil pesto and big slices of orange tomatoes is one of the most beautiful things you'll ever see on a plate.
 And of course leftover pizza of any kind is one of life's truly great inventions.

-For the 8-inch pizza pictured above, I spread a thick layer of pesto on the dough, covered it with slices of fresh mozzarella, added slices (not halves) of sweet, fat cherry tomatoes, then sprinkled on some coarsely grated pecorino romano.
 For a second pizza, I completely covered the pesto with a layer of chopped Roma tomatoes and then added the cheese.
 I cooked them both at 500 degrees on a hot baking stone on the lowest rack of the oven until the crust was golden and the cheese was bubbly and starting to brown.
-You can read more about my simple and straightforward pizza dough recipe here and here.
+You'll find my simple and straightforward pizza dough recipe here.

 If your chopped tomatoes are really juicy, you can put them in a colander or strainer and let some of the water drain out before putting them on your pizza.
 I did this with the Romas as an experiment, but they were so meaty it didn't make much of a difference.